Beneath God’s outspread wings

 and grant them my deliverance.”

 Most of the psalms in Book III (Psalms 73-89) focus on Jerusalem’s destruction and Israel’s exile.
-This psalm, the second one in Book IV, encourages believers whose faith has been badly shaken.
-It can be taken as a response to the question Psalm 89:49 raises.
-Namely, what happened to God’s faithful love and all the promises he made to David?
+As the second psalm in Book IV, this one comes in response to the question Psalm 89:49 raised.
+Namely, what happened to God’s unfailing love and all the promises he made to David?

 Some today claim the psalm promises a pain-free life of endless prosperity and protection.
 But does it really?
 God literally protected Daniel from lions and Paul from a deadly viper, but Daniel and Paul clearly didn’t live trouble-free lives.
 Some view these promises as mostly hyperbole, while others think they point to God’s ultimate defeat of evil at the end of time.
 But if so, then what good are they to believers overwhelmed by life’s challenges now?

 We might wish the psalm were a legal contract we could bind God to, always guaranteeing an easy life.
 But this isn’t law.
 It’s poetry, which takes us where no legal contract ever could.
-It inspires us to trust that God loves us, is in control, will walk with us through the fire, and will deliver us, even if deliverance looks way different or takes way longer than we think it should.
+It inspires us to trust that God loves us, is in control, will walk with us through the fire, and will deliver us, even if deliverance looks way different or takes way longer than we’d like.
 We may want law, but poetry soars high above law.
 Like all poetry, this psalm speaks to the heart, leaving the head to catch up as it can.

-Lord, no one ever trusted you like Jesus did, yet it cost him his all.
+Heavenly Father, no one ever trusted you as Jesus did, yet it cost him his life.
 You promise here that you’ll always protect, rescue, and honor me.
-Help me to believe your goodness and mercy will never fail me.
-Whatever your promise to me is right now, help me to trust you, Lord.
+Help me believe your goodness and mercy will never fail me.
+Whatever your promise to me is right now, help me to trust you.
 Amen.

 During your free moments today, meditate on God’s promise: